RobertTalbert/mth225-vault/Computer Arithmetic/Integers.md

 > [!tldr] Definition
 > An **integer** is a whole number.
 That is, an integer is any number from the list $\dots, -2, -1, 0, 1, 2, \dots$.
 The set of all integers is denoted $\mathbb{Z}$.

+Integers form the building blocks of mathematics and are the central organizing tool for computer mathematics particularly.

 ## Examples and Non-Examples

 Some examples of integers include $10$, $99999$, $-20$, and $0$.